 It’s all about timing.

-When you’re gearing up to make a major purchase — the kind that you make every so often during your lifetime (like a house, a car, or that leather jacket that will be a closet staple for decades to come) — you shouldn’t rush into it.
-That’s because for most items, you can get a discounted price depending on when decide to you buy.
+When you’re gearing up to make a major purchase — the kind that you make occasionally (like a house, a car or that well-made closet staple) — you shouldn’t rush into it.
+That’s because for many items, the time of year can make a big difference in the price tag.

 Need a new laptop?
 Besides Black Friday or Cyber Monday, back-to-school season could be your best bet.
-If you’re planning to put a ring on it, you’ll want to shop for the diamond after the holidays, but before Valentine’s Day.
+If you’re planning to put a ring on it, you’ll want to time any diamond shopping after the holidays but before Valentine’s Day.
 And when you’re in the market for a new home-sweet-home, you’ll probably be able to snag the best price in November.

-Why is this?
-Let’s rewind to Econ 101 for a minute and talk about supply and demand.
+Why?
+Let’s rewind to Econ 101 for a moment and talk about supply and demand.

-All types of items, from different kinds of kitchen appliances, to bikes, boats and much more, go through sales cycles where consumers are more or less interested in buying them.
-When the overall demand for an item is lower than the supply, and sellers want to make a sale or get rid of their stock to replace it with a newer version, they’ll often lower the price.
+Many products (such as kitchen appliances, bikes, boats and much more) go through sales cycles where interest from consumers might be higher or lower depending on a variety of factors.
+When the overall demand for an item is lower than the supply or when sellers are ready to replace stock with the latest models, they’ll often lower the price.

 Regardless of what big purchase you plan to make, don’t discount the benefits of putting in a little extra research to find the best timing for your wallet.

 By having a clear idea of when you want to make a certain purchase, you can more easily plan to budget and save in the weeks, months or years leading up.

 Think of it this way: If you know you want to buy a new car next October, you can tailor your budget with precision to make sure you’ve saved enough by that time.
 But if you just think, “I’ll buy a car sometime next year,” without a concrete timeline, you could end up scrambling for cash (or having to put off your purchase even longer).